Manuscript Submission Guidelines

 The Scholarly Teacher presents content in three ways:

 Topics posted to the scholarly blog reflect contemporary issues in higher education, and offer tips and best practices.
-We encourage you to tell us what works, what challenges had to be overcome, and what you would do differently in the future.
-In addition to explaining/describing a professional experience, it is expected that the foundation of the writing is grounded in sound pedagogy and offers readers three to five references.
+We encourage you to define the issue presented, tell us what works, what challenges had to be overcome, what might you do differently in the future, and suggest recommendations for others facing the issue.
+In addition to explaining/describing a professional experience, it is expected that the foundation of the writing is grounded in sound pedagogy and includes three to five references (APA Format).
+Please include three discussion questions that could be addressed in the context of a faculty discussion, graduate seminar, or self-reflection.

 Systematic improvement of effective teaching is incomplete without recognizing the student experience.
 As such, we welcome the submission of posts written by students, describing specific experiences that result in more challenges or more significant achievements in today's classroom.
 Including student voices in our reflections about pedagogy is necessary to both enhance and enrich our pursuit of quality education.
 The length of a student submission should be 750-1000 words.